Casslin/0x_report/report/3_general_findings.md

 Ref: [Best Practices: specifications and documentation](https://github.com/ConsenSys/smart-contract-best-practices#security-related-documentation-and-procedures)

+Our review found a lack of specifications and documentation, without which we are forced to make inferences about what is correct and desired behavior.

-There is a lack of documentation, with many interactions and components of the system not covered at all in the white paper.
-The [critical issue of rounding](../report/4_specific_findings.md#41-critical) lacks a specification and originally had [no tests](https://github.com/0xProject/contracts/issues/92).
-Without a specification, it is ambiguous what is correct and desired behavior.
+The primary documentation we received was the white paper which did not cover many of the interactions and components of the system.
+For example, the [critical issue of rounding](../report/4_specific_findings.md#41-critical) lacks a specification and originally had [no tests](https://github.com/0xProject/contracts/issues/92).

 Another example is the [Token Distribution contract](https://github.com/0xProject/contracts/blob/888d5a02573572240f4c55e03238be603c13c469/contracts/TokenDistributionWithRegistry.sol).
 Furthermore, it may be preferable for the system to be more codified and deterministic than being dependent on centralized actions such as where the timing is essentially arbitrary.
 <br/><br/><br/>

 ### Rounding of numbers